influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

 "Standalone" event handlers (also known as "topic handlers") are those added using an [event handler file](/kapacitor/v1.5/event_handlers/#handler-file) that subscribes to a specified alert topic.
 As alerts are published to that topic, the standalone event handler sends alert data to a given endpoint.
-How the handler works and to what endpoint data is sent depends on the particular `kind` of handler used.
+How the handler works and to what endpoint data is sent depends on the particular type of handler used (defined by the `kind` attribute in your [handler file](#3-add-an-alert-handler-that-subscribes-to-your-topic)).

 **Inline event handler**
 "Inline" event handlers are those [used in TICKscripts](/kapacitor/v1.5/event_handlers/#tickscript)